 - Spanish: Llanten.

-- Environment: It grows all over Europe and is naturalized to America.
+- Environment: It grows all over Europe and is naturalized in America.
 The common plantain grows in wet soils, the hoary plantain on roadsides and slopes, and the lance-leaf plantain in calcareous soils.

-- Descriptions: Plant of the Plantaginaceae family, growing from 10 to 60 cm high.
-All three species have root-growing leaves with parallel nerves which join in the tip of the leaf.
-The length and size of the leaves are different for each species and the flower spikes.
+- Descriptions: The plant of the Plantaginaceae family grows from 10 to 60 cm high.
+All three species have root-growing leaves with parallel nerves that join at the leaf’s tip.
+The length and size of the leaves are different for each species, and the flower spikes.

 - Parts of the plant used medicinally: The whole plant (leaves, flower spike, and root).